level23/druid-client/README.md

 The start date should be before the end date.
 If not, an `InvalidArgumentException` will be thrown.

+You can call this method multiple times to select from various data sets.

 The `interval()` method has the following parameters:

 | **Type**                  | **Optional/Required** | **Argument** | **Example**      | **Description**                                                                                                                                                                   |